 Premenstrual Syndrome (PMS)

-CBD can relieve pain and reduce inflammation associated with the swelling of the uterus’ muscular wall during the monthly cycle.
+Cannabinoids can relieve pain and reduce inflammation associated with the swelling of the uterus’ muscular wall during the monthly cycle.
 If you take CBD oil every day as a supplement, you may notice that your cramps and aches will be less severe when that time of the month arrives.

 Use a CBD topically on your abdomen and stomach area for targeted, localized alleviation of the discomfort and swelling during this uncomfortable period of the menstrual cycle.